-- 1. As previous years - 2.
-Work with less supervision and more autonomy depending on clinical expereince - 3.
+- 1. As previous years - To work at a level with decreasing amounts of supervision depending upon level of experience - 3.
 Support, supervise and mentor trainees or less experienced SAS doctors - 4.
-Work in all health care settings if possible, community; hospice &/or hospital sector
+Work in all health care settings if possible, community, hospice and hospital sector